EloToJaa/aoc/README.md

-# Advent of Code 2024
+# Advent of Code

-The solution to the Advent of Code 2024 puzzles.
+The solutions to the Advent of Code puzzles.